Blendify/blender-manual/trunk/blender_docs/manual/render/output/video.rst

       The GIF capabilities (as well as flattened PSD, flattened PDF on Mac, and others) come along with QuickTime.
 Xvid
    Encodes movies with the Xvid codec.
-See :doc:`Advanced Encoding </render/output/video#advanced_encoding>`.
+See `Advanced Encoding`_.

 Advanced Encoding